How we approach patient education at Anatomii

 Every resource we create is based on these five principles, because effective patient education makes health equity possible.

 Most patient education materials miss the mark.
-Not because the information is wrong, but because they're designed by experts for communities they don't truly understand.
+Not because the information is wrong, but because they're often too text-heavy and complicated.
 Resources from major health organizations average a 10th-grade reading level, leaving 60% of adults struggling to understand them.

 We listen first, design second.